abpframework/abp/docs/en/Startup-Templates/Mvc.md

 This project contains the User Interface (UI) of the application.
 It contains razor pages, JavaScript files, style files, images and so on...

+This project contains the main `appsettings.json` file that contains the connection string and other configuration of the application.

 * Depends on the `.HttpApi` since UI layer needs to use APIs and application service interfaces of the solution.

 > If you check the source code of the `.Web.csproj` file, you will see the references to the `.Application` and the `.EntityFrameworkCore.DbMigrations` projects.